hungdtrn/llm_lib/README.md

 1. Loading large language models (LLMs) as PyTorch modules.
 2. Establishing an API server that resembles the ChatGPT API.

-Illustrative examples for each use case can be found in the example folder.
+Illustrative examples for each use case can be found in the `examples/` folder.
 ## 1. Installation

 Use the package manager [conda](https://conda.io/projects/conda/en/latest/index.html) to install the required parameters